-Mark Herring wins Democratic nomination to seek third term as Va. attorney general
+Mark Herring wins Democratic nomination to seek a third term as Va. attorney general

 That record seemed to resonate with some voters.

-In Norfolk, Douglas Greene , 76, a retired Old Dominion University history professor, said Herring’s positions on same-sex marriage, Planned Parenthood and other issues showed him to be a progressive worthy of another term.
+In Norfolk, Douglas Greene, 76, a retired Old Dominion University history professor, said Herring’s positions on same-sex marriage, Planned Parenthood and other issues showed him to be a progressive worthy of another term.

 He said he liked Jones, but Jones needed more time before he was ready.
 “It’s too early for him,” Greene said.

-Herring said he still has more to accomplish after two terms and will focus on police reform and racial justice, health safety and worker’s rights in a third term.
+Herring said he still has more to accomplish after two terms, and will focus on police reform and racial justice, health issues and worker’s rights and safety in a potential third term.

+“Our message was pretty simple: After eight years of incredible progress, we showed that experience and know how really pays off,” Herring said in an interview.

-Jones often spoke of his family’s journey from enslavement to breaking barriers in Virginia to frame how his own run for attorney general could be another historic first.
+Jones often spoke of his family’s journey from enslavement to breaking barriers in Virginia to frame how his own run for attorney general could be another first.

 He said his lived experience as a Black man made him particularly prepared, as the nation grapples with a reckoning over race and policing.

-Jones pointedly criticized Herring’s handling of a series of high-profile encounters between police officers and people of color that grabbed headlines during the campaign, saying Herring was too reactive.
+Jones pointedly criticized Herring’s handling of high-profile encounters between police officers and people of color that grabbed headlines during the campaign, saying Herring was too reactive.

 He also jabbed at Herring over the more than $800,000 spent on his behalf by the Democratic Attorneys General Association.

+“Tonight’s result is disappointing, but we will not let it deter us from continuing the fight to bring true reform to Virginia,” Jones said in a statement.
+“We must elect leaders who will be proactive, not reactive and rise to meet this moment in our history.”

 Even though Jones didn’t come out on top, Farnsworth said his run could pay political dividends in the long run.